janousy/CDL/fmnist/FMNIST.md

 det model list-versions $MODEL_NAME
 ```

 - After registering a new model version, you can push your code to the repository.
 In this case, the last submitted experiment corresponds to code locally.
-If the registered checkpoint wasn't not produced by the last submitted experiment, the local code has to be adjusted, e.g. by downloading the model artifacts and replacing the model code.
+If the registered checkpoint wasn't not produced by the last submitted experiment, the local code has to be adjusted, e.g. by downloading the model artifacts and replacing the model code via the determined CLI.
 - The GitLab pipeline will trigger and test the new model version.
 The python test `fmnist/test/test_model_accuracy.py` loads the model artifacts from the DeterminedAI registry together with the test dataset.
 A report will be produced as a pipeline artifact that lists the model versions and their metadata, which includes the test results.

 ## Deployment Pipeline

 The deployment is solely performed through a GitLab pipeline on the `master` branch only:

-- The model wrapper loads the model artifacts from DeterminedAI, including its dependencies such as the vocabulary and the classes.
+- The model wrapper loads the model artifacts from DeterminedAI, including its dependencies such as the classes.
 - A build-step builds and pushes a Docker image for the Seldon micro-service , using the model wrapper `bbc/deploy/NewsModel.py` defined to perform predictions.
-- Another GitLab job then deploys the wrapped model to the Kubernetes cluster, using the deployment manifest `bbc/deploy/deploy.yaml` .
+- Another GitLab job then deploys the wrapped model to the Kubernetes cluster, using the deployment manifest `bbc/deploy/deploy.yaml`.

 Seldon exposes a Swagger API documentation, where we can test our endpoint: